 Baked Apples are a simple dessert that is perfect for any time of the year, but especially delightful during apple season.
 These apples are stuffed with an irresistible brown sugar crumble and baked until just tender for an easy spin on a classic apple crisp recipe.

 Featuring the flavors of Apple Crisp, these Baked Apples are incredibly easy to prepare, yet the end result has WOW factor.
-Stuffed with a buttery oat crumble. these Baked Apples are the perfect fall dessert and can be served plain or a la mode.
+Stuffed with a buttery oat crumble. these Baked Apples are the perfect fall dessert and can be served plain, with a dollop of whipped cream, or a la mode.

 There is nothing better than a soft, sweet apple paired with a buttery, crisp cinnamon topping.
 It is one of the best warming, homey desserts that exists.